mintpepper95/KnowledgeIsPower/Javascript/Equality in JS.md

 let b = 1;
 let c = '1'

-a > b; // false, since one of them is a number, js will attempt to convert other into a number, which makes 'a' NaN since invalid number, which is smaller than everything, so false
+a > b; // false, since one of them is a number, js will attempt to convert other into a number, which makes a `NaN` since invalid number, which is smaller than everything, so false

 a > c // true, since both string, compared char by char, in Unicode numbers are before letters, so 'A' > '1'